Family First Party (2021)

-The Family First Party (FFP) is an Australian political party based in South Australia, founded in 2021 by former state Labor ministers Jack Snelling and Tom Kenyon.
+The Family First Party (FFP or FF) is a conservative political party in Australia.
+It was founded in 2021 by former state Labor ministers Jack Snelling and Tom Kenyon.
 As of March 2022, the former managing director of the Australian Christian Lobby (ACL), Lyle Shelton is the party's National Director.
 Opposing abortion and euthanasia are regarded as some of the party's key policies.

 History

 Original Family First Party

 The Family First Party previously existed as a political party in Australia, founded in 2002 by Andrew Evans, who won a seat in the South Australian Legislative Council at the state election that year.
 In 2017 it merged with the Australian Conservatives which dissolved in 2019.

 Jack Snelling (left) and Tom Kenyon (right) established the Family First Party on 28 July 2021.